JohnKeysCloud/johnKeysCloud/README.md

 ## Sup :) ✌🏽
 I am a New York City native & multifaceted creative with tech proficiencies.
 I've developed an avant-garde taste in regard to the design aspect of technological experiences through my enjoyment of gaming.
-Experimenting with vanilla code & testing the balance of providing aesthetically gratifying interactivity while maintaining performance, accessibilty & SEO (where applicable) has become my mission.
+Experimenting & testing the balance of providing aesthetically gratifying interactivity while maintaining performance, accessibilty, & scalability has become my mission.
 I strive to learn something new every day as to apply best practices in my work.

 📪 [johnkeyscloud@proton.me](mailto:johnkeyscloud@proton.me?subject=[GitHub])